foroozandehgroup/nmrpoise/docs/customcf.rst

            raise CostFunctionError("Some bad thing happened!")
         return cost_fn_value

-The string that is returned will be displayed to the user, so it is possible to use this string to show the user helpful information (further steps to take, or the value of the cost function, for example).
+It is possible, and probably advisable, to use this string to show the user helpful information (further steps to take, or the value of the cost function, for example).

 Alternatively, you may want the current point (and the corresponding cost function value) to be saved as part of the optimisation.
 For example, it may be the case that a certain threshold is "good enough" for the cost function and any value below that is acceptable.